iTunes Help

 Topics covered in this tutorial (click link to jump to topic):

 2. I have decided to use iTunes: what should I do next?
-7. Getting VCFs onto your iPod
+5. Playlists: DJ , Genius and Smart Playlists

 3. What is the iTunes Music Store?
-8. Battery Management on the iPod
+6. Competition

 What is iTunes?